 This outlook is related to the long teleological tradition extending "from ancient Greek thought to the most recent organicist and process philosophies.
-It is in accord with Hegel's insight that "substance is subject," if this is interpreted in an evolutionary sense.
-There is no complete and "given" form of either subject or substance, but rather a universal system of self-realizing life on this planet.
+It is in accord with Hegel's insight that "substance is subject," if this is interpreted in an evolutionary sense. raise[s] evolution to a level of self-reflexivity . . .
+"45 The activity of humanity and human self-realization are thus seen as central to the achievement of freedom in nature.

+But there is another, larger ecological dimension to freedom.
+The realization of planetary freedom requires not only the human self-realization that is emphasized in Bookchin's "free nature," but also the human recognition of limits and the human forbearance that is expressed in Arne Naess's usage of that same term.46 In this sense, "free nature" is the spontaneous, creative nature that has given rise to the entire rich, diverse system of self-realizing life on this planet.
 It has also given rise to humanity itself, and dialectically shaped humanity through our interaction with the all the other expressions of this free activity, and made us the complex beings that we are.
-As necessary as it is for humanity to rectify its disastrous disruptions of natural processes, and although a restorative ecological practice is undoubtedly required, a social ecology must also help humanity regain its capacity for creative non-action, for the Taoist wu wei, for "letting-be."
+As necessary as it is for humanity to rectify its disastrous disruptions of natural processes, and although a restorative ecological practice is undoubtedly required, a social ecology must also help humanity regain its capacity for creative non-action, for the Taoist wu wei, for "lettingbe."
 The social ecological conception of freedom as spontaneous creative order points to the need for a larger sphere of wild nature so that biodiversity can be maintained and evolutionary processes can continue their self-expression, not only in human culture and humanized nature, but in the natural world substantially free of human influence and control.
 A social ecology therefore implies the necessity not only for wilderness preservation but for an extensive expansion of wilderness (and relative wilderness) areas where they have been largely destroyed.

 A social ecology's vision human freedom and "free nature" is closely related to its fundamental project of critique of the forms of domination that have stood in the way of human and planetary self-realization.
 However, there have been some widespread misconceptions about the social ecological analysis of domination.
-These result in part from Bookchin's definition of social ecology as the view that "ecological problems arise from deep-seated social problems,"47 and his claims that the "quest to dominate nature" results from actual domination within human society.
-In a sense, contemporary ecophilosophies in general assert that ecological problems stem from social ones.
-For example, deep ecology holds that ecological problems result from the social problem of anthropocentrism, and ecofeminism holds that ecological problems result from the social problem of patriarchal ideologies and social structures.
-But there remains a fundamental dispute between those who, like Bookchin, give causal priority in the creation of ecological crisis to social institutions (like capitalism or the state) and others who stress the causal priority of social ideologies (like dualism, anthropocentrism, or patriarchal values).
+These result in part from Bookchin's definition of social ecology as the